-- From on the Upgrade Manager page, select an Upgrade Method from the drop-down list.
+- On the Upgrade Manager page, select an Upgrade Method from the dropdown list.

 - Enter the Server IP address.

 - 3. Enter a File Name.
 The name of firmware image or configuration.

 - 4. Select an Upgrade Type:

-- · Image
+- Image

 - · Start Configuration

 - · Backup Configuration

 - · Running Configuration

 - 5. Select an Image type:

 - Active

 - Backup

 - Click the Upgrade button.
 The firmware image on the switch will now be replaced with the destination file.